leonstel/leonstel.github.io/blogs/gmap4.md

 ```

 #### Map Base
-The MapBase does the heavy lifting like initializing the `GoogleMapInstance` after the map script has loaded,
+The MapBase does the heavy lifting like initializing the `GoogleMapsInstance` after the map script has loaded,
 rendering the map and providing some util functions.
 An important thing is that it sets itself as the context in the `GoogleMapsInstance`.
-This way the `GoogleMapInstance` is able to call the `markerClicked()` through its context when a marker has been clicked on the map.
+This way the `GoogleMapsInstance` is able to call the `markerClicked()` through its context when a marker has been clicked on the map.
 ```
 export class MapBase implement IMap {
     private setupMap() {